-Lori J. Abrams is a Senior Lecturer in the Department of Strategic Management and Entrepreneurship at the Carlson School of Management, University of Minnesota.
-She is also a communication consultant and trainer for a variety of organizations and has expertise in survey design, needs analysis, and change agent skills.
+Lori J. Abrams is a communication consultant and trainer for a variety of organizations and has expertise in survey design, needs analysis, and change agent skills.
 Abrams is a former manager at RSM McGladrey’s consulting division where she conducted HR audits and Executive Training.
 She earned her doctorate in Organizational Communication from the University of Minnesota with a research focus in healthcare management and her BA from the University of California.

 Jim Bandrowski is a Carlson Executive Education instructor and the author of Corporate Imagination—Plus: Five Steps to Translating Innovative Strategies into Action and co-author of Discover Your Inner Strength.
 As a trainer and speaker, he helps management teams achieve measurable breakthroughs in strategy, operations, and quality.
 His clients include GE, Disney, Merck, AT&T, Hewlett-Packard, Boeing, Kodak, Tandem Computers, TRW, Electronic Arts, Mannesmann, Chevron, Exxon, Saudi Aramco, McKesson Corporation, Safeway, Circuit City, Century 21, C. Itoh, First Nationwide Bank, Pacific Lighting, American President Lines, Moore Industries International, Verbatim, Syntex, Acuson, Consilium, Vlasic Pickles, Chateau St. Michelle, Cakebread Winery, Kaiser Permanente, UnitedHealthcare, HealthNet, U.S. Navy, and the Cities of Walnut Creek and Modesto.
 Bandrowski has an MBA from NYU, an MS in management science/industrial engineering from the New Jersey Institute of Technology, and a BE in chemical engineering from Villanova University.
 He is a Lean Six Sigma Master Black Belt.